What is a biostimulator? Explanation of Lanluma and Radiesse

 |---|---|

-| Collagen collection from the age of 25 | Shuster et al., Br J Dermatol |
+| Collagen decline from age 25 | Shuster et al., Br J Dermatol |

 | Calcium hydroxylapatite applications | Journal of Cosmetic Dermatology |